VolksRat71/after-effects-mcp-enhanced/IMPROVEMENTS.md

 "Composition not found at index 1"
 ```

-**Solution:**
+**Solution:** ✅ IMPLEMENTED
-- Fix composition lookup to use position among compositions, not project item ID
+- Fixed composition lookup to use position among compositions, not project item ID
-- Update `getCompositionByIndex()` to filter and count only CompItem objects
+- Added `getCompositionByIndex()` helper function to filter and count only CompItem objects

-**Code Location:** Look for composition lookup logic in the bridge scripts
+- Updated setLayerKeyframe and setLayerExpression to use the new helper

+**Code Location:** `src/scripts/mcp-bridge-auto.jsx` lines 390-420

 ## 🚀 New Features to Add

-### 2. Custom Script Runner Tool
+### 2. Custom Script Runner Tool ✅ COMPLETED
-Add ability to run custom ExtendScript code directly without writing to disk:
+Added ability to run custom ExtendScript code directly without writing to disk:

 ```javascript
 mcp__after-effects-mcp__runCustomScript({